Saurabhkg03/Amazon-reviews-extract/README.md

 Run the python code which is created with BeautifulSoup and requests libraries.<br>
 (Make sure you have all  the libraries and dependancies installed.<br>
 Remember to replace the https link with the second page of product link you want and keep the ={x} as it is by removing =2 in the code.)

+The Reviews will be saved in an excel file.